reflex-dev/reflex-web/docs/hosting/deploy.md

 ### Environment Variables

 When deploying to Reflex's hosting service, the command prompt asks if you want to add any environment variables.
 These are encrypted and safely stored.
-We do not show the values of them in any CLI commands, only their names (or keys).
 We recommend that backend API keys or secrets are entered as `envs`.
-Make sure to enter the `Environment Variables` without any quotation marks.
+Make sure to enter the `envs` without any quotation marks.

+The environment variables are key value pairs.
+We do not show the values of them in any CLI commands, only their names (or keys).
 However, if your app intentionally prints the values of these variables, the logs returned still contain the printed values.
-At the moment, the logs are not censored against anything resembling secrets.
+At the moment, the logs are not censored for anything resembling secrets.
 Only the app owner and Reflex team admins can access these logs.

-The environment variables are key value pairs.
-You access their values by referencing their names as keys in `os.environ` in your app's backend.
+You access the values of `envs` by referencing `os.environ` with their names as keys in your app's backend.
 For example, if you set an env `ASYNC_DB_URL`, you are able to access it by `os.environ["ASYNC_DB_URL"]`.
 Some Python libraries automatically look for certain environment variables.
 For example, `OPENAI_API_KEY` for the `openai` python client.
 The `boto3` client credentials can be configured by setting `AWS_ACCESS_KEY_ID`,`AWS_SECRET_ACCESS_KEY`.
+This information is typically available in the documentation of the Python packages you use.

 ### Updating Deployment